 Project grants will not exceed $15,000.
 The average grant will be in the $10,000 range.
 The grant deadline is May 1, yearly.
 Grant decisions will usually be made within ten weeks of the application deadline.
 The grant application can be downloaded below:

 Before submitting an application, applicants MUST discuss their proposed project with Michelle Clarke, Executive Director at 403-234-9396 ext.
 4 or email@example.com.

 2. Multi-year grants focused on a natural supports approach

-In 2017, three multi-year grants will be awarded to assist with the operational costs of organizations implementing a natural supports approach in their work with vulnerable youth.
+At the end of 2017, three multi-year grants will be awarded to support the operational costs of organizations implementing a natural supports approach in their work.